DanaTryon/git-cheatsheet/readme.md

 				remote repository named “origin.” git clone <URL>			Creates a local copy of a remote repository using its URL.
-Useful for downloading existing projects to your machine.
+Useful for downloading existing projects to your machine. git pull			Fetches and merges changes from the remote repository into your current branch.
+Keeps your local repo up to date.